armandstrickernlp/armandstrickernlp.github.io/_pages/about.md

 **My latest projects include**:
-- Evaluation of the robustness of a Few-shot TOD Bot to inter-mode inputs.
-Casting dialogue state tracking as a function call generation task heavily improves JGA and end-to-end performance compared with a baseline prompting strategy, and stands out as more robust to inter-mode inputs. *Under Review*
+- Evaluation of the robustness of a Few-shot TOD Bot to inter-mode inputs (task requests that mix in chitchat or that are based on previous chitchat turns).
+Casting dialogue state tracking as a function call generation task heavily improves JGA and end-to-end performance compared with an existing baseline prompting strategy, and stands out as more robust to inter-mode inputs. *Under Review*

-- Dialogue state tracking for inter-mode inputs.
-Combining a TOD-only state tracker with 0-shot prompting for query reformulation leads to superior and comparable results on two benchmarks compared with an LLM fine-tuned on inter-mode data. *Under Review*
+- Dialogue state tracking for inter-mode inputs using TOD data only.
+Combining a TOD-only state tracker with 0-shot prompting for query reformulation leads to superior and comparable results on two benchmarks (respectively) compared with an LLM fine-tuned on inter-mode data. *Under Review*

 - Novel chitchat augmentation for MultiWOZ using in-context learning with Llama-2-70B.
 Provides a testbed for building more chitchat-resilient TOD systems and enables a system to respond with chitchat and TOD all in the same turn. *LREC-COLING 2024* [link](https://aclanthology.org/2024.lrec-main.284/)